groupultra/sdk-public/docs/source/moobius_network_asserts.rst

 -----------------------------------
 min_subset_dict(min_keys, dtemplate)

-Creates a template function that will not error on missing keys unless missing keys are in min_keys.
+Creates a template-matching function that will not error on missing keys, unless they are in in min_keys.

 .. _moobius.network.asserts.temp_modify:
 temp_modify
 -----------------------------------
 temp_modify(socket_request)

 Sometimes the request has extra stuff.
-This function removes it so it works.
+This function removes it.
-But TODO remove extra stuff and test.

 .. _moobius.network.asserts._style_check:
 _style_check